mrbusche/backseatfan.com/_posts/2009-11-17-buffalo-bills-fire-dick-jauron.md

   </p>

   <p>
-    I guess we will never know the true answer&#8230;
+    I guess we will never know the true answer?
   </p>
 </div>